I Tried Julia Fox's Graphic Eyeliner & Everyone I Know Had Something To Say

 Advertisement

 "Square eyeliner is exactly the trend we need," wrote one of Pat McGrath's followers underneath a video of Julia rocking the look.
-Another commented: "Amazing this is my next tutorial."
+Another commented: "Amazing, this is my next tutorial."
 It seems Ye was just as obsessed with Julia's makeup as he was spotted either topping it up or perhaps even fashioning the liner look entirely by himself (it's unclear) in a fuzzy picture which Julia posted to Instagram.
 It was accompanied by the caption: "Wanna know who my fave makeup artist is?"
-That's Ye, in case you were in any doubt.
+That's Ye, in case there was in any doubt.

 So where do you even start with a look like this?
-Excuse the pun but you just have to wing it.
+Excuse the pun, but you just have to wing it.
 Using Pat's liquid eyeliner, I began at the outer corner of my eye, scrawling a line up towards my eyebrow and fashioning a box shape.
 Though I'm a beauty obsessive, I'm not a makeup artist, so of course it didn't go to plan.
 Whose idea was this?
-I wiped it all off using CeraVe's Micellar Cleansing Water, £10, and started again.
+I wiped it all clean using CeraVe's Micellar Cleansing Water, and started again.
 (There was no way in hell that I'd be messing this up.)
 Once I'd traced the graphic shape (and there aren't any rules, so go wild) I had to fill in the negative space — probably the hardest part.
-My trusty eyeliner pen died on me halfway through so I moved on to Makeup By Mario Master Mattes Liquid Liner, £19.
-I'm not quite sure eyeliner pens are designed to colour in large areas and that failed me, too.
-I finished off the look with kohl and Kylie Cosmetics Kyliner Liquid Pen, £18.
-Yep, that's four eyeliner products in total.
+My trusty eyeliner pen died on me halfway through so I subbed in the Makeup By Mario Master Mattes Liquid Liner.
+I'm quite sure eyeliner pens are not designed to color in large areas, because that failed me, too.
+I finished off the look with a kohl pencil and Kylie Cosmetics Kyliner Liquid Pen.
+Yep, in total, it took four different eyeliners.

 Advertisement